RossPaterson/advent-of-code/2018/Notes.md

 ## Day 24: Immune System Simulator 20XX

-This problem has a similar structure to Day 15: a simulation of an intricate battle game, with the second part adjusting the conditions until our side wins.
+This problem has a similar structure to day 15: a simulation of an intricate battle game, with the second part adjusting the conditions until our side wins.

-As with Day 15, there is an obscure situation that is implied by the problem description, but not mentioned, and not triggered by the example input, though it does arise with the puzzle input.
+As with day 15, there is an obscure situation that is implied by the problem description, but not mentioned, and not triggered by the example input, though it does arise with the puzzle input.
 In this case the winkle (the possibility of a draw) arises in the second part, which